ardanlabs/gotraining/reading/design_guidelines.md

 * If you don't understand the data, you don't understand the problem.

-* All problems are unqiue and specific to the data you are working with.
+* All problems are unique and specific to the data you are working with.

 * Data transformations are at the heart of solving problems.
-Each function, method and workflow must focus on implementing the specific data transformations required to solve the problems.
+Each function, method and work-flow must focus on implementing the specific data transformations required to solve the problems.

 * If your data is changing, your problems are changing.
 When your problems are changing, the data transformations needs to change with it.